Are you looking for solutions to the challenges life throws your way?

 Often times, clients have inaccurate negative perceptions of themselves, the world around them, and their futures.
-This negatively affects their self esteem and relationships.
+This negatively affects their self esteem, relationships, and sometimes feeds addictive behaviors.
 These negative perceptions often exist through their own experiences and observations of the behaviors of others.
-But most of these faulty perceptions can be attributed to human error as no one thinks perfectly… For clients presenting with these challenges, I find that cognitive behavior therapy along with trauma focused, cognitive behavior therapeutic approaches are helpful.
+But most of these faulty perceptions can be attributed to human error as no one thinks perfectly… For clients presenting with these challenges, we find that cognitive behavior therapy along with trauma focused, cognitive behavior therapeutic approaches are helpful.
 CBT/TF-CBT is most useful as a tool to teach clients new ways of thinking about patterns in behavior in a way that brings meaning and value to their lives.

 Finally, creative art therapeutic interventions are implemented for those who desire creative expression.
 For many, their stories have never been able to be freely expressed in the way in which they want to.
 By engaging in the creative arts, clients are invited to fully experience their stories in a way that is unique to them.
 In doing this, people are also often freed from their own inhibitions and learn to re-create/revise their own stories and interventions in a way that brings meaning and value to their lives.

 A point to keep in mind is that the more you believe you can change and that therapy can make a difference, the more positive and successful your treatment will be.
 This is called self efficacy and serves as the motivating force behind successful treatment.